microprediction/timemachines/README.md

     python -m venv myenv
     source myenv/bin/activate

-Then:
+I suggest that life is less frustrating if you patiently install popular prerequisites one by one

     pip install --upgrade pip
     pip install --upgrade numpy
     pip install --upgrade timemachines
+    pip install --upgrade joblib
+    pip install --upgrade scipy
     pip install --upgrade scikit-learn

-    pip install --upgrade scipy
+so you can see if you run into difficulty.
 You can even scrape by without the last two as they are only used for metrics.
 This will provide a set of home-spun forecasting functions such as the
 [simple](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters/simple) models.

-Now, if you want to make more models available...
+Now, if you want to make a reasonably large number of models (skaters) available to yourself then:

     pip install --upgrade statsmodels

-(Many, many packages wrap statsmodels.tsa)

-Then, if you think you'll want to use models that need tensorflow or pandas ...

-    pip install tensorflow
+    pip install --upgrade tensorflow
-    pip install pandas
+    pip install --upgrade pandas
+    pip install --upgrade cython

-Failure to do so may limit your options somewhat.
-As an aside you may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).
+You can, for the most part, get away without tensorflow.
+It is much harder to avoid using statsmodels as just about every other package wraps statsmodels.tsa As an aside you may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).

 Finally, it is time to install the packages you wish to employ.
 You may wish to first check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to get a vague idea of accuracy and speed, and which packages you wish to install.
-But here are some suggestions:
+But here are some suggestions, ordered by approximate easy of install rather than performance.

+    pip install --upgrade river
+    pip install --upgrade pydlm
+    pip install --upgrade divinity
+    pip install --upgrade pmdarima
     pip install --upgrade darts
-    pip install --upgrade river
     pip install --ugprade sktime
     pip install --upgrade tbats
     pip install --upgrade prophet
     pip install --upgrade successor
     pip install --upgrade orbit-ml
-    pip install --upgrade pydlm
-    pip install --upgrade divinity
-    pip install --upgrade pmdarima
     pip install --upgrade neuralprophet
     pip install --upgrade greykite
     pip install --upgrade git+https://github.com/oseiskar/simdkalman